For SellersIndustry Guide

 • Defensible Market Position: A strong competitive moat, whether through a unique curriculum, superior reputation, strategic location, or high barriers to entry, makes a business more attractive.
 Buyers want to acquire businesses that can withstand competitive pressures and maintain their market share.

 • Real Estate Considerations: Whether the real estate is owned or leased significantly impacts the deal structure and valuation.
 Owned real estate can add substantial asset value and provide long-term stability, while favorable long-term leases with renewal options are also viewed positively.
-Buyers will assess the condition and suitability of the property for future expansion or modifications.
+Buyers assess the condition and suitability of the property for future expansion or modifications.

-Transition Considerations for Sellers
+Transition Considerations for Motivated Sellers

-Selling a childcare or early education business is a significant life event, often representing the culmination of years of hard work and dedication.
+Selling a childcare or early education business is a significant life event, often representing the culmination of years of dedication.
 Beyond the financial aspects, a successful sale requires careful planning and execution to ensure a smooth transition for all stakeholders: children, parents, staff, and the new owner.
 Proactive preparation can significantly enhance the sale process and maximize the ultimate value realized.

 Preparing Your Business for Sale: The 12-24 Month Runway